 Creating a list of the best goalkeepers in the history of soccer is no easy task, even for the most knowledgeable soccer minds out there.
 So many goalkeepers out there have played in different leagues and different national teams.

 How am I supposed to create a list depicting the greatest goalkeepers of all time with absolute impartiality?
 Everyone has their own opinion, and making a definitive list will, of course, lead to some disagreement.

-To craft this ranking, I have tried to study every great goalkeeper in soccer history, their stats, their impact on the game and how important they were to their respective teams.
+To craft this ranking, I have tried to study every great goalkeeper in soccer history, their stats, their impact on the game, and their importance to their respective teams.

 Making this article surely was no easy task, but I am taking you on a journey through the history of these 10 best soccer goalies of all time!